 How Do Good Treats Go Bad?

-The first step towards a baked good “going off” is usually notices as staleness.
-Unless you’re sampling the dog’s treats yourself, this would be missed on dog treats.
+Staleness: The first step towards a baked good “going off” is usually noticed as staleness.
+But unless you’re sampling the dog’s treats yourself, this would be missed.
+Most dogs are a little less picky that we humans, and would still eat a stale treat.
 Foods baked with starchy ingredients, including biscuit style dog treats, slowly go stale over time as the structure and moisture levels shift.

 Oils and fats in treats can oxidise and eventually go rancid.
-Unless you’re sharing the treats, you won’t notice changing flavours and potentially not scents either.
+Once again, unless you’re sharing the dog treats, you won’t notice changing flavours and potentially not scents either.
+Unlike staleness which usually just affects taste or texture, oxidisation can affect food quality or safety.
 Oxidised foods can have reduced nutritional value and/or develop potentially dangerous compounds.

-Bacteria on or in treats can multiply.
+Bacteria in or on treats can multiply.
+Not all bacteria are bad, in moderation of course.
+We enjoy beneficial bacteria-rich foods like yogurt and kefir for example.
+But other unwanted bacteria can lead to serious food-borne illnesses.
 While dogs are generally more resilient to food-borne bacteria thanks to their acidic stomachs, vulnerable dogs and/or the people in contact may not be so fortunate.

 Treats can go mouldy.
 Dormant fungal spores picked up from the air, surface contact, and/or during handling (they’re everywhere, even if you keep things very clean) can find enough moisture to start growing and begin breaking down the treat for their own food.
 Mould is a natural part of the decomposition process and (yuck factor aside) not all mould is dangerous, but some types produce harmful toxins.

-Caution: If in doubt, throw it out.
-Yes, wasting treats is a bummer, but spoiled food can be dangerous for pets and the people around them.
+If in doubt, throw it out.
+Yes, wasting dog treats is always a bummer.
+But spoiled food can be dangerous for pets and the people around them.
 Better safe than sorry.
+Read on for more info on the factors that affect dog treat shelf life and treat storage options.

 Ingredients and Homemade Dog Treat Shelf Life